ssoor/implgen/README.md

 * `-build_flags`: (reflect mode only) Flags passed verbatim to `go build`.

-* `-mock_names`: A list of custom names for generated mocks.
-This is specified as a comma-separated list of elements of the form `Repository=MockSensorRepository,Endpoint=MockSensorEndpoint`, where `Repository` is the interface name and `MockSensorRepository` is the desired mock name (mock factory method and mock recorder will be named after the mock).
+* `-mock_names`: A list of custom names for generated implements.
+This is specified as a comma-separated list of elements of the form `Repository=MockSensorRepository,Endpoint=MockSensorEndpoint`, where `Repository` is the interface name and `MockSensorRepository` is the desired implement name (implement factory method and implement recorder will be named after the implement).
     If one of the interfaces has no custom name specified, then default naming convention will be used.

 * `-self_package`: The full package import path for the generated code.
 The purpose of this flag is to prevent import cycles in the generated code by trying to include its own package.
-This can happen if the mock's package is set to one of its inputs (usually the main one) and the output is stdio so implgen cannot detect the final output package.
+This can happen if the implement's package is set to one of its inputs (usually the main one) and the output is stdio so implgen cannot detect the final output package.
 Setting this flag will then tell implgen which import to exclude.